zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 title: Saas Product with Authentication and Authorization
 ---

-This is an example architecture for a typical saas product.
+This is an example architecture for a typical SaaS product.
 To illustrate it a fictional organisation and project is taken.

 ## Example Case